RJEGR/Transcriptomics/markdown/Processing.md

 Trimmomatic performs a variety of useful trimming tasks for illumina paired-end and single ended data.The selection of trimming steps and their associated parameters are supplied on the command line.
 The follow syntaxis is configure to clip the adapter content for each library using the TruSeq3-PE; then, reads below the 36 bases long are dropped and average quality ≤ 25 are cutted within a sliding window of 5-bases.
 Also, 5-bases heads are cropped per read.

-> By default the value for $TRUSEQ refers to the path where the file TruSeq3-PE-2.fa is found.
-By default in: /home/rgomez within the cluster.
+> By default the value for $TRUSEQ and $TRIMMOMATIC refers to the path where the files are found.
+Please cut and paste the path variables within the cluster as follow:

+> TRIMMOMATIC=/LUSTRE/bioinformatica_data/RNA/ricardo/bioinformatics/Trimmomatic-0.36
+TRUSEQ=/home/rgomez

 ```shell
 /// loading Java current version